arkajyotim/Cybersec-Prep/README.md

-Here’s a README template for your GitHub repo based on your learning journey in ethical hacking:

----

 # Welcome to My Ethical Hacking Journey! 🚀

 Hi there! 👋 Welcome to my GitHub repository dedicated to my journey through the **Zero to Mastery (ZTM) Ethical Hacking course**.
 Here, you'll find notes, scripts, and projects that I'm working on as I learn the fundamentals of ethical hacking, cybersecurity, and penetration testing.